 The zoo has an aquarium which you enter via a giant man-made crocodile mouth.
 Once inside you'll find the air-conditioning a much welcome relief from the tropical heat outside.
 There are some enormous fish tanks in the main area displaying a variety of both fresh and saltwater species from around the world.
 The tanks are created to mirror the natural habitat of sea-life including the colourful coral reef.

-In the upstairs area you'll find tanks displaying smaller fish as well as tanks with turtles, crabs, snakes and lizards.
+In the upstairs area, you'll find tanks displaying smaller fish as well as tanks with turtles, crabs, snakes and lizards.
 There are also a huge variety of seashells on display as well as various types of fishing equipment used in catching local and fish from around the world.
 Have something to eat or drink and buy a souvenir.

-After that go to the Bird Park where you'll see a variety of exotic birds from all over the world including many local species.
+After that, go to the Bird Park where you'll see a variety of exotic birds from all over the world including many local species.
 You are welcome to wonder around the landscaped gardens to the aviary where most of the birds live and breed in surroundings that resemble their natural habitat.
-In the bird park you will find toucans, parrots, peacocks, secretary birds, ostrich and a heck of a lot more.
+In the bird park, you will find toucans, parrots, peacocks, secretary birds, ostrich and a heck of a lot more.

 near the southern end of the island.
-While locals pay only 80 baht, the
+While locals pay only 80 Baht, the

-entrance fee for tourists is rather steep at 500 baht for adults and
+entrance fee for tourists is rather steep at 500 Baht for adults and

-300 baht for the kids.
+300 Baht for the kids.
 This zoo is open daily from 8:00 am until 6:00

 Sriracha Tiger Zoo is a wildlife sanctuary located near Pattaya on the east coast of Thailand.
 The zoo is home to two hundred Bengal Tigers, one hundred thousand crocodiles and a huge variety of both local and international animals and bird species.
-(Read More...)

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.

 Your host Grahame (Yep! that's me) from Luxury Thailand Travel says he'd really appreciate your kind support.
-Simply take your next tour by selecting any one of the many excursions listed on the left side of this page and or book your hotel reservation to amazing Thailand using the HotelTravel search box below.
-Have a happy holiday and a safe trip.
+Simply take your next tour by selecting any one of the many excursions listed.
+Here's wishing you a safe trip and a happy and exciting holiday.